markkuleinio/python-snmp-mib-browser/README.md

 ```

 Depending on the MIB file contents/dependencies you may need to find several files to read before
-your actual MIB file you are interested in.
-Also note that the parsing is not done in any structural
+your actual MIB file you are interested in (check the `IMPORTS ...
+FROM <mibname>` statements
+in the beginning of the MIB files). `SNMPv2-SMI` is always needed as it contains the first
+levels from the root (iso.org.dod.internet) as well as other commonly needed items.

-way but just by trial and error.
+Also note that parsing is not done in any structural way but just by trial and error.